 Ben Franklin really knew what he was doing when he invented this stove.
 I could feel the reflected heat on my legs and chest.
 Next to me, untouched, was the cup of coffee left by Mrs. Goodwife.
 I sipped and saw, in the eye of my mind, the poor constructs and the shotgun marriages of sentences.
 Realized the beginning needed more punch to grab the reader.

-It was then I noticed the odor of smoked bacon, melding with the wisps of wood smoke that escaped before the stove pipe began to draft properly.
+It was then I noticed the odor of smoked bacon, melding with the wisps of wood smoke that escaped the stove before the stove pipe began to draft properly.

 The cabin is a good place for me.
 Rustic, unpretentious.
-Empty of all but the most basic of modern necessities save those that provide for a modicum of comfort.
+Empty of all but the most basic of modern necessities except those required for a modicum of comfort.
 I had the laptop and later, as the wood popped in the stove and cast its heat upon the cabin, I fired it up and had a look at the manuscript.
-Everything that my friend mentioned popped out from the screen.
+Everything that my writer friend mentioned popped out from the screen.

 More importantly, the fixes were clearly evident.
-Without a doubt, the need for another revision was apparent, and the path as clear as ice-cold well water.
+Without a doubt, the time for yet another revision was apparent, and the path as clear as ice-cold well water.
 One more time, hopefully for the last, I will endeavor to turn this piece into a work of well-written art.

-This is my first attempt at publishing a novel.
-Perhaps perfection is too strong a word, but like the daily pounding of keys that has nothing to do with fiction, I must indeed strive to create the best that I can muster.
+Perhaps perfection is too strong a word, but like the daily pounding of keys that has nothing to do with fiction, I must strive to create the best I can muster.